philipp-schoennenbeck/CryoVia/How_to_use.md

 ![Example dataset results](example_screenshots/data_analysis_a.png "Example dataset results")

 1. Select the dataset we just ran the analysis on.
 2. You can look at the segmentation results for each micrograph and remove unwanted micrographs or membranes.
 These results are already cleaned.
 So only completely segmented vesicles are beeing used.
-(See TODO)
+(See [2.3 Micrograph inspection](#micrograph-inspection))
 3. To load in the results for the whole dataset click "Data >>" and it will load in the data about each vesicle into to table view in the middle.
 4. In this table view every row represents a vesicle and the columns indicate their attributes.
 You can remove incorrectly segmented membranes with the ```del``` key.
 If you click on any column it will show you the results for the whole dataset in the graph at 9.
 You can also display all loaded in datasets by clicking "Show all".
 5. You can filter the table in 4 by creating filters here.
 6. After creating filter you have to apply these to the table view.
 7. You can export the table as a csv file.
 8. You can also have an overview of all membranes currently in the table.
 This will show each vesicle and its segmentation in a separate window.
 You can also delete membranes from the dataset in this window by selecting objects and pressing ```del```.
-See TODO
+(See [2.4 Vesicle inspection](#vesicle-inspection))
 9. Here you will see graphs for the selected attributes for the whole dataset(s).
 10. Here you will see individual information about the currently selected vesicle in the table.